MeltwaterArchive/lighter/README.md

 [,]-SNAPSHOT | Latest *SNAPSHOT* version

 ##### Snapshot Builds
-If an image is rebuilt with the same Docker tag Marathon won't detect a change and roll out the new image.
-To ensure that new snapshot/latest versions are deployed use `%{lighter.uniqueVersion}` and `forcePullImage` like for example
+If an image is rebuilt with the same Docker tag, Marathon won't detect a change and hence won't roll out the new image.
+To ensure that new snapshot/latest versions are deployed use `%{lighter.uniqueVersion}` and `forcePullImage` like this

 *myservice.yml*
 ```